Dense Supervision Propagation for Weakly Supervised Semantic Segmentation on 3D Point Clouds: Approach

 In the second stage, we train the basic segmentation network with the intra-sample feature reallocating module.
-The second stage propagate supervision from labeled points to unlabeled points.
-The overall training objectives in stage two is:
+The second stage propagates supervision from labeled points to unlabeled points.
+The overall training objectives in stage two are:

-We argue that joint training of the two modules would hamper the performance of the basic segmentation network since the cross regularization loss in CSFR module and the self regularization loss in ISFR module may interfere the training of each other as the CSFR module may bring wrong supervision from uncommon classes to the other sample, while the two stage training can avoid this issue and improve the performance by taking advantage of both the modules.
+We argue that joint training of the two modules would hamper the performance of the basic segmentation network since the cross-regularization loss in the CSFR module and the self-regularization loss in the ISFR module may interfere with the training of each other as the CSFR module may bring wrong supervision from uncommon classes to the other sample, while the two-stage training can avoid this issue and improve the performance by taking advantage of both the modules.
 We will further discuss this through experiments in section \ref{ablation}.

-The two modules implicitly guide the optimization of basic network only at training time.
+The two modules implicitly guide the optimization of the basic network only at training time.
 In inference, we can simply discard the two modules and use the basic segmentation network as a normal point cloud segmentation network to get the segmentation predictions.
 Therefore, no extra memory and computational resources are introduced at test time.